-- 3. I know and can use the distributive law to partition a multiplication or division or recombine one that has been partitioned. - 4.
+- 1. I can multiply a 2-digit or 3-digit numbers by a single-digit number - 2.
+I can divide a 2-digit (or simple 3-digit) number mentally with jottings - 3.
+I know and can use the distributive law to partition a multiplication or division or recombine one that has been partitioned. - 4.
 I can divide a 2-digit number by a single-digit number using a written method - 5.
 I can divide a 3-digit number by a single-digit number using a written method - 6.
 I can divide a single-digit or two-digit number by 10 or 100 to get a decimal answer - 7.
 I can solve problems involving multiplication and division, including word problems and missing number problems - 8.
 I can solve problems involving measures and money as well as scaling and correspondence by multiplying and dividing

-Year 4 Unit 10 : Investigating Statistics 8 learning hours In this unit children and students explore the collection, representation, analysis It covers a range of calculations of central tendency and spread as well as multip As it is the only unit directly exploring statistics, it is critical that children have tim here and to focus sufficient time on interpreting their results. ble charts and graph is to represent data.
-Prior Learning Core Learning Learning Leads to interpret and present data using bar charts, pictograms and tables solve one-step and two-step questions [for example, 'How many more?' and 'How many fewer?'] using information presented in scaled bar charts and pictograms and tables interpret and present discrete and continuous data using appropriate graphical methods, including bar charts and time graphs solve comparison, sum and difference problems using information presented in bar charts, pictograms, tables and other graphs solve compari difference pro information pr graph complete, rea ison, sum and blems using esented in a line · · · · · Exemplification Vo ocabulary 1.
-Here is a table of the average temperature is a table of the average temperature is a table of the average temperature is a table of the average what was the average is a table of ta 8 9 10 11 12 22 18 14 10 7 in your reasoning: est month of the year? age temperature below 10°C? pose to go outside without your coat on? data discrete continuous bar chart class intervals frequency diagram line graph time graphs trend most least sum difference compare construct interpret
+Year 4 Unit 10 : Investigating Statistics 8 learning hours In this unit children and students explore the collection, representation, analysis and interpretation of data.
+It covers a range of calculations of central tendency and spread as well as multiple charts and graphs to represent data.
+As it is the only unit directly exploring statistics, it is critical that children have time to explore the handling data cycle here and to focus sufficient time on interpreting their results.
+Prior Learning Core Learning Learning g Leads to ➢interpret and present data using bar charts, pictograms and tables ➢solve one-step and two-step questions [for example, 'How many more?' and 'How many fewer?'] using information presented in scaled bar charts and pictograms and tables interpret and present discrete and continuous data using appropriate graphical methods, including bar charts and time graphs solve comparison, sum and difference problems using information presented in bar charts, pictograms, tables and other graphs solve compar difference pro information pr graph complete, rea ison, sum and Exemplification Vo ocabulary Month 1 2 3 4 5 6 7 Average Temp (°C) 6 7 10 12 16 18 21 Answer the questions below and explain on average what was the hott In which months was the average In which months would you check.
+8 9 10 11 12 22 18 14 10 7 in your reasoning: est month of the year? age temperature below 10°C? oose to go outside without your coat on? data discrete continuous bar chart class intervals frequency diagram line graph time graphs trend most least sum difference compare construct interpret